 Interested in hosting a future SEWF?

-SEWF Board, Advisory Committee and country hosts are supported by SEWF Secretariat.
+SEWF Board and country hosts are supported by SEWF Secretariat.
 The Secretariat assists and provides administrative support to the SEWF Board, organising all Board meetings, documentation and facilitates the dissemination of information on the delivery of SEWF’s.
-The Secretariat plays a significant role in coordinating the work carried out by the Board and Advisory Committee, working with local hosts on the international marketing and promotion of each SEWF.
+The Secretariat plays a significant role in coordinating the work carried out by the Board, working with local hosts on the international marketing and promotion of each SEWF.
 They also act as a key team member in the delivery of the SEWF.

 David offers years of experience in social enterprise across many roles, in rural and urban settings, across cultures, and internationally.
 Currently, through Accelerating Social Impact CCC, he provides blended value business consulting and training; promotes a supportive public policy environment and advises social impact investors.